 If your goal is always to have enough money for the things that are important to you—whether it’s a car, a house, or a new pair of shoes—a budget can help get you there.

-Plus, with SoFi Money vaults you can easily create different vaults within your SoFi Money account for different savings goals.
+Plus, with SoFi Checking and Savings vaults you can easily create different vaults within your SoFi Checking and Savings account for different savings goals.
 For example, you can create a vault for an upcoming vacation or one for emergencies or both.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 SoFi Money® is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member

 FINRA / SIPC .
 SoFi Securities LLC is an affiliate of SoFi Bank, N.A.
 SoFi Money Debit Card issued by The Bancorp Bank.

 SoFi has partnered with Allpoint to provide consumers with ATM access at any of the 55,000+ ATMs within the Allpoint network.
 Consumers will not be charged a fee when using an in-network ATM, however, third party fees incurred when using out-of-network ATMs are not subject to reimbursement.
 SoFi’s ATM policies are subject to change at our discretion at any time.